oriches/Simple.Rest/README.md

 	.NET for Windows Store Apps,
 	Silverlight 5.0

+ You can skip the intro and go straight to the [Getting Started] (https://github.com/oriches/Simple.Rest/wiki/Getting-Started) guide.

 # Introduction

 This small library is a wrapper around the use of HttpWebRequest\WebRequest classes in the .Net framework and is designed to make the use of RESTful web service in a .Net application as easy as possible.
 An example will probably help to explain, imaging you're trying to GET an Employee resource from a RESTful web service and lets say the web service supports both JSON & XML resource representations: